Applied Optics Group

 Eye

-Master Slave is a spectral (Fourier) domain OCT method, hence benefits from the sensitivity and speed advantage of the spectral (Fourier) domain methods in comparison with time domain method1, 3-5.
+Leader Follower is a spectral (Fourier) domain OCT method, hence benefits from the sensitivity and speed advantage of the spectral (Fourier) domain methods in comparison with time domain method1, 3-5.

-3. MS-OCT is tolerant to dispersion7, so no need to optimize the quantity of glass in the interferometer.
+3. LF-OCT is tolerant to dispersion7, so no need to optimize the quantity of glass in the interferometer.
 Since no data re-sampling is required, the sensitivity at large depths provided by the method proposed is slightly superior to that provided by the FFT based technique1, 3-5.
 The depth resolution does not depend on the way in which data are sampled, and reaches the theoretical expected limit1, 3-5.

-Principle of operation of the MS method illustrated here using a multi-layered object.
+Principle of operation of the LF method illustrated here using a multi-layered object.
 Decoding of the depth information can be obtained by comparing the reference (mask) channeled spectrum (mask) with the three channeled spectra (CS1, CS2, CS3) produced by interference between the reference beam and the back-reflected light by the three reflecting structures in the object.

 References